Amos47/2400/Chapter2/Ch02_Basics.md

 Often, when someone reminds me of a particularly silly or ill-conceived decision I have made in the past, I glibly justify by stating "Oh, **that** was during my pastel phase."
 It's meaningless banter meant to deflect criticism in a lighthearted way but... what if it were true?
 What if I did have a *pastel phase*, whatever that might mean.
 Indeed, how could we ever expect a machine to decode and enforce the rules around such a thing whether in the present ("I'm only wearing chalk tones these days!") or when examining the past ("Oh, well, I must be excused for that behaviour -- I was under the influence at the time")?

 Fashion is a tall order for people, let alone machines.
-And people often get fashion wrong.
-Take a stroll through a Tim Horton's.
+And people often get fashion wrong - take a stroll through Tim Horton's.
 Worse still, fashion is *opinion* driven by the huge influence machine we call *marketing*.
 We can't win.

 ##The 6 Ts of Context